Information about Town and Parish Councils

 What is a town/parish council?

 Town and parish councils are the first layer of local government.
-They are elected local authorities, which aim to engage local people and respond to their needs, through representation as community advocates or by providing services, for example; the administration of parks or promoting tourism in the local area.
+They provide communities with a democratic voice and a structure for taking community action.
+They engage local people and respond to their needs, through representation as community advocates or by providing services, for example; the administration of parks or promoting tourism in the local area.

 What do they do?

-The activities parish and town councils are involved in are varied and diverse.
+The activities parish and town councils are involved in are varied and diversedepending on their size.
 They have a range of functions:

 • as community representatives on other bodies